Mousehole: Notable residents

 Penwith is believed to be the last part of Cornwall where the Cornish language was spoken as the community language.
-Dolly Pentreath, popularly known as the last recorded speaker of Cornish, is often reported as being from Mousehole and as having a memorial in the village.
+Dolly Pentreath, (1692–1777), popularly known as the last recorded speaker of Cornish, is often reported as being from Mousehole and as having a memorial in the village.
 In fact, she was from Paul (the parish of Paul historically included Mousehole).

-A year after Dolly Pentreath died in 1777, Daines Barrington received a letter, written in Cornish and accompanied by an English translation, from a fisherman in Mousehole named William Bodinar stating that he knew of five people who could speak Cornish in that village alone.
+A year after Dolly Pentreath died, Daines Barrington, (c.1727–1800) received a letter, written in Cornish and accompanied by an English translation, from a fisherman in Mousehole named William Bodinar stating that he knew of five people who could speak Cornish in that village alone.
 Barrington also speaks of a John Nancarrow from Marazion who was a native speaker and survived into the 1790s.

-John Keigwin (1641–1716), a scholar in the Cornish language, William Carvosso (1750–1834), the Methodist, and Joseph Trewavas VC CGM (14 December 1835 – 20 July 1905) were also born in Mousehole.
+John Keigwin (1641–1716), a scholar in the Cornish language, William Carvosso (1750–1834), the Methodist, and Joseph Trewavas VC CGM (1835–1905) were also born in Mousehole.

 Admiral of the fleet Sir Caspar John GCB (1903–1984) lived in Mousehole in retirement.
 The artist Jack Pender (1918–1998) was born in Mousehole and spent most of his career there.
 English writer and illustrator Michelle Cartlidge lives in Mousehole.

-The potter Jack Doherty lives in Mousehole where he has his studio.
+The potter Jack Doherty (born 1948) lives in Mousehole where he has his studio.